Deep differentiable reinforcement learning and optimal trading: Numerical results

-To show the ability of our model to treat environment parameters as static state dimensions, we train a meta-model which finds the optimal action as a function of the last weight, the alpha signal and the alpha volatility: To do this, we take the same model as in the first environment except that we sample the alpha volatility uniformly over $[0, 4]$ and treat is as a static (that is non time varying) state dimension.\\
+To show the ability of our model to treat environment parameters as static state dimensions, we train a meta-model which finds the optimal action as a function of the last weight, the alpha signal and the alpha scaling: To do this, we take the same model as in the first environment except that we sample the alpha scaling uniformly over $[0, 4]$ and treat is as a static (that is non time varying) state dimension.\\

-In Figure \ref{fig:RewardOfHorizon} we plot the optimal action function as a function of the alpha for a last weight equals to zero and for different values of alpha volatility.
+In Figure \ref{fig:RewardOfHorizon} we plot the optimal action function as a function of the alpha for a last weight equals to zero and for different values of alpha scaling.

 Interestingly, we see that the optimal strategy strongly depends on the alpha variability.
-It makes sense that the non trading region increases with the alpha volatility.
-Indeed, if the alpha volatility is large, it is more likely that the alpha will change sign shortly and one will need to revert his trades.
-The framework of \cite{boyd2017multi} which assumes that future alpha is deterministic equal to its expectation corresponds to zero.
-However, the expectation of the future alpha is not enough.
-The uncertainty around this expectation plays an important role.
+It makes sense that the non trading region increases with the alpha scaling.
+Indeed, if the alpha variability is large, it is more likely that the alpha will change sign shortly and one will need to revert his trades.
+The heuristic solution of \cite{boyd2017multi} which assumes that the future alpha trajectory is deterministic equal to its expectation corresponds to a alpha variability $\eta_\alpha=0$ (an $AR(1)$ process with no noise is equal to its expectation).
+In this framework, the obtained strategy is thus the curve $0$ in Figure \ref{fig:RewardOfHorizon}.
+Since in practise, the future alpha trajectory is uncertain ($\eta_\alpha>0$), we see that this heuristic can be significantly suboptimal.
+In particular, the no trading regions are smaller than they should be.